ShahzodAtabayev/betterplayer/docs/generalconfiguration.md

 /// true.
 final bool placeholderOnTop;

-/// A widget which is placed between the video and the controls final Widget overlay;
+/// A widgets which is placed between the video and the controls final Widget overlay;

 /// Defines if the player will start in fullscreen when play is pressed